← Back to papers

 Thermal infrared (TIR) imagers are inherently more challenging to calibrate and geolocate than visible and near-infrared (VNIR) instruments due to:

-• their lower spatial resolution
+• lower spatial resolutions

-• higher sensor noise levels and,
+• higher sensor noise levels; and

-• scarcity of stable reference features.
+• a scarcity of stable reference features.

 Authors